 Did you know that the law entitles you to a free copy of your own federal background investigation?
 Simply by sending a letter you will be provided with an inside look at your case file: who was interviewed – and what they said about you; what records were searched – and what they showed; and, other items like your investigative credit report.

-You can research how to request this information on your own, but that can require hours of parsing through boring government publications.
+You can research how to request this information on your own, but that can require hours of parsing through dry government publications.
 Fortunately, we’ve done all the work for you.
 Simply select the relevant agency(ies) below and receive an instant email containing attorney-drafted information request letter(s).
 Then, just fill-in the blanks and mail.
 Not sure who performed your investigation?
 Check below for the most common agencies.

 WHO CONDUCTED MY BACKGROUND INVESTIGATION?

 DCSA (formerly OPM): Most federal contractors, DOD civilians, military personnel, and employees of most non-IC agencies.

 FBI: FBI employees and contractors, presidential appointees, and White House staff.

 DHS: DHS offices and agencies.
 Exception: TSA, FEMA, USCIS, NPPD and USCG cases are handled by OPM.

 STATE: State Department employees and contractors; some overseas DoD contractors.